Computer Hardware & System Components

 Solid State Drives (SSD)

-Flash-based storage devices with significantly faster read/write speeds and no moving parts.
+Flash-based storage devices with significantly faster read and write speeds and no moving parts.

 • Boot time